-C) The project was scrapped for one reason or another – and hopefully a lesson learned.
+- The idea was scrapped for one reason or another – and hopefully, a lesson learned.

 ForeFront Real Estate LLC

 In 2011, I obtained my real estate license in order to save money on real estate listing costs for houses that we were renovating. (this entity now purchases our AirBnb and long-term rental properties).